Coxeter groups, hyperbolic cubes, and acute triangulations: Introduction

 \begin{proposition} The $d$--dimensional sphere admits an acute spherical triangulation if and only if $d\le3$. \end{proposition}

 We hope that combinatorists will find Corollary \ref{cor:main} useful in their work.
-Sleator, Tarjan and Thurston utilized hyperbolic geometry in order to prove that every pair of abstraction triangulations of a disk with $n$ vertices can be connected by at most $O(n)$ \emph{diagonal flips}, namely changing the diagonal of a square formed by two faces~\cite{STT1988}.
-Komuro proved a similar result for $\SS$~\cite{Komuro1997}.
+Sleator, Tarjan and Thurston utilized hyperbolic geometry in order to prove that every pair of abstract triangulations of a disk with $n$ vertices can be connected by at most $O(n)$ \emph{diagonal flips}, namely changing the diagonal of a square formed by two faces~\cite{STT1988}.
+Komuro proved a similar result for $\mathbb{S}^2$~\cite{Komuro1997}.
 From Corollary~\ref{cor:main}, we observe that the property of being realizable as an acute triangulation can be destroyed by one diagonal flip.
-For example, the triangulation of $\SS$ given by two copies of Figure~\ref{fig:oum} can be flipped by changing one of the four edges on the square.
-The resulting triangulation is flag no-square, and hence acute in $\SS$.
-We also hope that topologists will have interest in our proof of $\CAT(1)$-ness of certain spherical complexes homeomorphic to $\SS$ (Section~\ref{s:dual}).
+For example, the triangulation of $\mathbb{S}^2$ given by two copies of Figure~\ref{fig:oum} can be flipped by changing one of the four edges on the square.
+The resulting triangulation is flag no-square, and hence acute in $\mathbb{S}^2$.
+We also hope that topologists will have interest in our proof of $\CAT(1)$-ness of certain spherical complexes homeomorphic to $\mathbb{S}^2$ (Section~\ref{s:dual}).

 Section~\ref{s:history} will give some background on acute triangulations and the proof of Corollary~\ref{cor:faces}.
 Section~\ref{s:prelim} will review relevant background on $\CAT(\kappa)$ spaces and hyperbolic polyhedra.
 Section~\ref{s:key} contains necessary results regarding reflection cubes and dual Davis complexes.
-We prove one direction of Theorem~\ref{th:main racg} in Section~\ref{s:main} by using the fact that $C(L)$ is a right-angled hyperbolic orbifold group and the other by considering strongly $\CAT(1)$ structures on $\SS$.
+We prove Theorem~\ref{th:main racg} in Section~\ref{s:main}.
+One direction follows from the fact that $C(L)$ is a right-angled hyperbolic orbifold group.
+For the other direction we consider strongly $\CAT(1)$ structures on $\mathbb{S}^2$ to prove that $C(L)$ is word-hyperbolic.
 Sections~\ref{s:coxeter} through~\ref{s:subordinate} generalize Theorem~\ref{th:main racg} to other angle bounds.
 For this purpose we will develop a more refined argument for proving certain 2-complexes are $\CAT(1)$ in Section~\ref{s:dual}.
 Section \ref{s:planar} discusses acute triangulations of planar surfaces.
 In Section \ref{s:further}, we ask further questions about spaces of acute triangulations and address the situation for higher-dimensional spheres.